ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

 **NOTE:** We do not have the code that were used to calculate the NIST PSCR specific metrics.
 We only received the final agreggated results.

+  - `specks.R` is the R script to calculate the SPECKS metric.

+### data Directory

+This directory contains the differentially private synthetic data generated for the NIST PSCR Data Challenge.

 ### Commonly Used R Functions